-Sir Keppel Archibald Cameron Creswell, With that name and title I probably don't need to note that he was British.
+Sir Keppel Archibald Cameron Creswell, With that name and title I probably don't need to note that he was British (though he was apparently "Archie" to his friends).
 But Creswell was not your average Oxford don.
 He had only a technical education in draftsmanship, and a profound interest in architecture.
 World War I saw him posted to Egypt with the Royal Flying Corps.
 As a Captain in the Flying Corps he somehow got himself named Inspector of Monuments in Palestine and Syria.
 And he was off and running.
 Born in 1879, he was already 40 when he convinced King Fuad I of Egypt in 1920 to support him in a massive scholarly study of Islamic Architecture in Egypt.
 Out of this came two great multi-volume works, Early Muslim Architecture and The Islamic Architecture of Egypt.
 He also acquired a massive library on the subject and a myriad of photographs, worked on bibliographies and other studies, and made himself the authority.
 At least a few decades ago the Survey of Egypt's map of Islamic monuments in Cairo was universally known as "the Creswell map," and may still be.
 He became a Professor at Fuad I University, later (and also earlier) Cairo University.

 When I first went to Egypt in 1972 as a Center for Arabic Studies Abroad (CASA) student at the American University in Cairo (AUC), I was aware of Creswell's reputation.
 He was one of those great figures of the post-World War I generation, born before my grandmother who'd died a decade before, and I assumed that he, too, was long gone.
 I know that many of my younger readers must think of 1972 as a time when dinosaurs or at least mastodons still roamed the earth, but I can attest that I discovered that indeed, there were still a few giants in the earth in those days.
 I soon noticed that the AUC community tended to go into a hushed awe when a tiny, wizened, very frail elderly man with a cane, usually dressed in white and as impeccably as in the picture above, passed through the courtyard.
 So far as I could tell, he might have lived in the school, or at least in the "Creswell Library" which held the Creswell collection.
 Finally someone said, "that's Creswell."
 I think my response was, "Is he any relation to the Creswell?"
 The answer was that he was "the" Creswell.
 He was 92, walked with a cane, and was deaf as a post, but he was treated like a mythic being, and in some ways, he was.
 His book collection was housed at AUC, over in the Center for Arabic Studies, not the main library (which was two libraries ago in AUC terms, so I'm not sure where the Creswell collection is housed today).
 AUC had snagged him when he retired from the University of Cairo.
 As long as Creswell lived, though, they weren't taking any chances on losing his library.
 They got it, and they got all his photographic prints as well; the negatives went to the Ashmolean at Oxford.
 In 1970, he received his knighthood.